BenjaminShinar/Books-Resources/AWS Skill Builder/AWS Tecinical Essentials/README.md

 (video)

-any new VPC is isolated from internet access, because it doesn't have an internet gateway associated with the route table. but once we connect the subnet to the external internet, we need to add security. the two options available for us are **Access Control Lists (ACL)** and **Security Groups**. \
+any new VPC is isolated from internet access, because it doesn't have an internet gateway associated with the route table. but once we connect the subnet to the external internet, we need to add security. the two options available for us are <cloud>Access Control Lists (ACL)</cloud> and <cloud>Security Groups</cloud>. \
-An ACL is like a firewall on the subnet level. the control inbound and outbound traffic. we can specify which access types are allowed (HTTP, HTTPS, SSH, etc..) by creating inbound rules and specifying the source. in ACL, we also need to open the corresponding outbound rules. this is because ACL are considered *stateless*.\
+An ACL is like a firewall on the subnet level. the control inbound and outbound traffic. we can specify which access types are allowed (HTTP, HTTPS, SSH, etc..) by creating inbound rules and specifying the source. in ACL, we also need to open the corresponding outbound rules. this is because ACL are considered _stateless_.\
-Security groups are created at the EC2 level, and they are mandatory (every EC2 has them). the default Security group behavior is to block inbound requests and allow outbound. if we want to allow requests from the internet to reach us, we need to open inbound rules(such as port 80 and 443 for http and https). security groups are *stateful*, so if there is an inbound rule that allows traffic, outbound traffic to the same destination will be allowed as well.
+Security groups are created at the EC2 level, and they are mandatory (every EC2 has them). the default Security group behavior is to block inbound requests and allow outbound. if we want to allow requests from the internet to reach us, we need to open inbound rules(such as port 80 and 443 for http and https). security groups are _stateful_, so if there is an inbound rule that allows traffic, outbound traffic to the same destination will be allowed as well.
 Security groups only have "allow" rules, while ACL have both "allow" and "deny" rules, and can control inbound and outbound traffic separately.

 Networks ACLs have default inbound and outbound rules which allow all traffic (internal and external) to flow, we can customize the rules as we like to allow access from each kind of protocol based on the ip source, and deny all other traffic.

 EC2 security groups also have defaults, for security groups, the default behavior is to deny inbound access and allow all outbound, but since they are stateful, then any connection that was initially established by the EC2 machine will allow inbound traffic.
 Security groups only have "Allow" rules, and not "Deny" rules.

 </details>

 #### Demonstration: Relaunching the Employee Directory Application in Amazon EC2